aaltogamers/AG_LoL_OSM/src/content/english/info.md

 ### Sign-up

-Sign-ups are open and can be found [here](https://forms.gle/eNdR5P2SMZBWsvHK6)!
+Sign-ups are open and can be found **[here](https://forms.gle/eNdR5P2SMZBWsvHK6)!**

+Everyone in the team needs to be a higher education student in a Finnish University or a University of Applied Sciences.
+Everyone does **not** need to be from the same school.
+Exchange and international students in Finland are also eligible to join, as well as people who have graduated a maximum of 1 year ago.